 Classic Nepal Everest Base Camp Trek

-Our Sherpa led Everest trek, with top notch support and logistics, this group also visits the team at Base Camp, near the end of the expedition, normally about the time of the summit bids.
+Our Nepalese led Everest trek offers top notch support and logistics.
+This group also stays at IMG Base Camp, near the end of the expedition, normally about the time of the summit bids.
 This is an exciting time to be there!
-After the Base Camp visit, trek back out to Lukla with our crack Sherpa team for the flight to Kathmandu.
-With a slightly accelerated itinerary, you can do this trip in 3 weeks of vacation!
+After the Base Camp overnights, trek back out to Lukla with our local guide team for the flight to Kathmandu.
+With a slightly accelerated itinerary, you can do this trip in 3 weeks of vacation time!

 Lobuche Peak Summit Climb